dann-merlin/elvish-go-module/README.md

 This will create a dynamic library (`.so` file).

-The official builds currently do not support go modules.
+The official builds of elvish currently do not support go modules.
-You will have to build a go binary yourself passing `CGO_ENABLED=1` as an environment variable.
+You will have to build an elvish binary yourself passing `CGO_ENABLED=1` as an environment variable.

 ```bash
 CGO_ENABLED=1 go install ./cmd/elvish